-8.5.1.1.3 5GS based primary authentication and key agreement procedure
+8.5.1.1.3 5G AKA based primary authentication and key agreement procedure

 8.5.1.1.3.1 General

-The purpose of the 5GS authentication and key agreement (5G AKA) procedure is to provide mutual authentication between the UE and the network and to agree on a key KAMF (see 3GPP TS 33.501 [19]).
-The cases when the 5G AKA procedure should be used are defined in 3GPP TS 33.501 [19].
+The purpose of the 5G AKA based primary authentication and key agreement procedure is to provide mutual authentication between the UE and the network and to agree on a key KAMF (see 3GPP TS 33.501 [24]).
+The cases when the 5G AKA based primary authentication and key agreement procedure is used are defined in 3GPP TS 33.501 [24].

-The 5G AKA procedure is always initiated and controlled by the network.
+The 5G AKA based primary authentication and key agreement procedure is always initiated and controlled by the network.
 However, the UE can reject the 5G authentication challenge sent by the network.

 The UE shall proceed with an 5G authentication challenge only if a USIM is present.